ipavlic/peak/README.md

 This design ensures Peak works with any Apex version, present or future.

-## Acknowledgments

-Peak was inspired by the need for reusable data structures in Salesforce Apex.
-The project demonstrates that you don't need to parse an entire language to extend it—targeted transformation is enough.

 ---

 **Questions or Issues?** Open an issue on GitHub or check the `examples/` directory for working code.